fcseidl/fractalinator/README.md

 UPDATES:

+10/25 The web app now supports touch screens!

+10/25 The algorithm used to create random noise to texture the fractalinations is now distrubuted as a separate package, which can be installed from PyPI.
+It's source repo is https://github.com/fcseidl/convolved-noise.

 8/25 I gave a talk on the fractalinator's web deployment for the Puget Sound Programming Python (PuPPy) user group.
 See it on [YouTube](https://www.youtube.com/watch?v=DaZUcxD6iJc)!

-10/25 The algorithm used to create random noise to texture the fractalinations is now distrubuted as a separate package, which can be installed from PyPI.
-It's source repo is https://github.com/fcseidl/convolved-noise.

 # Fractalinator